 - Where are your servers located?

-We use AWS east, which is located in the US.
+We use AWS east, located in the US.

 Which Exceptions and Errors Does OverOps Capture?

 OverOps captures all exceptions: caught/uncaught, checked/unchecked.
-On the errors front, OverOps captures only AssertionError.
+Among errors, OverOps captures only AssertionError.

 OverOps captures events in which the user’s code was involved.
 When capturing exceptions, it captures the method which threw the event, whether it’s the JVM that threw a NullPointerException access, or an explicit throw e statement.
-OverOps also captures events that belongs to the user (read about 3rd party code in OverOps) or any method belonging to the user between the throw and the catch.
+OverOps also captures events that belong to the user (see 3rd party code in OverOps) or any method between the throw and the catch.